-We, Société Générale, a société anonyme incorporated in the Republic of France (the "Issuer"), may offer from time to time, pursuant to the offering memorandum dated April 1, 2021 (as supplemented and amended from time to time, the "Offering Memorandum"), and this product supplement (the "Product Supplement"), the Index-Linked Notes (each, a "Note" and together, the "Notes") as part of one or more series of notes, certificates or securities issued by us under the Program (as defined herein).
+We, Société Générale, a société anonyme incorporated in the Republic of France (the "Issuer"), may offer from time to time, pursuant to the offering memorandum dated May 23, 2022 (as supplemented and amended from time to time, the "Offering Memorandum"), and this product supplement (the "Product Supplement"), the Index-Linked Notes (each, a "Note" and together, the "Notes") as part of one or more series of notes, certificates or securities issued by us under the Program (as defined herein).
 The specific terms of each offering of Notes will be set forth in the applicable pricing supplement (the "Pricing Supplement").
 You should read this Product Supplement, the Offering Memorandum, and the applicable Pricing Supplement carefully before investment in the Notes.
-If the terms described in this Product Supplement will govern the Notes.
-If the terms described in the applicable Pricing Supplement are different or inconsistent with those described in the Offering Memorandum, the terms described in the applicable Pricing Supplement are different or inconsistent will govern the Notes.
+If the terms described in this Product Supplement are different or inconsistent with those described in the Offering Memorandum, the terms described in the applicable Pricing Supplement are different or inconsistent with those described herein or in the Offering Memorandum, the terms described in the applicable Pricing Supplement will govern the Notes.